-In California, a recent study by the University of California, Los Angeles (UCLA) found that 13 million adults (age 18 or above) in the state have prediabetes or undiagnosed diabetes (about 46%) and about 2.5 million have diabetes (9%).
-Of the 46% with prediabetes or undiagnosed diabetes, the numbers in the two groups are not estimated separately, although it is noted that nationally about 3.9% of adults have undiagnosed diabetes.2,47, d This study also estimated that the economic burden for adult Californians with diabetes totals more than \$27 billion (\$19 billion for direct medical expenses and \$8 billion for indirect costs associated with diabetes), with another \$8.1 billion in direct medical care costs estimated for individuals with prediabetes (\$5.3 billion) and undiagnosed diabetes (\$2.8 billion).
+In California, a recent study by the University of California, Los Angeles (UCLA) found that 13 million adults (age 18 or above) in the state (approximately 46% of the state adult population) have prediabetes or undiagnosed diabetes and about 2.5 million have diabetes (9%).
+Of the 46% with prediabetes or undiagnosed diabetes, the numbers in the two groups are not estimated separately, although it is noted that nationally about 3.9% of adults have undiagnosed diabetes.2,51, d This study also estimated that the economic burden for adult Californians with diabetes totals more than \$27 billion (\$19 billion for direct medical expenses and \$8 billion for indirect costs associated with diabetes), with another \$8.1 billion in direct medical care costs estimated for individuals with prediabetes (\$5.3 billion) and undiagnosed diabetes (\$2.8 billion).